chloebeetschen/chloebeetschen/README.md

 😄 Pronouns: She/Her

+🎓
+Current Cloud Solutions Architect Intern @ Microsoft.

-🎓 I am Chloe Beetschen a 3rd year University of Leeds student, persuing an Integrated Masters in Computer Science (BSc, MEng).
+I am Chloe Beetschen a 3rd year University of Leeds student, persuing an Integrated Masters in Computer Science (BSc, MEng).
 In summer of 2023 I completed a summer internship at GFT working on cloud solutions (GCP and Terraform), data (strategies, science and architectures) and security.
 This internship has also improved my knowledge of Agile and CI/CD, having completed many LinkedIn Learning courses to expand my skills and expertise, and through applied learning with the use of Azure DevOps and Scrum Meetings.

 👨‍💻 I also have experience in website/webapp building (both front-end and back-end), as well as python and java experience building smaller projects or games.
 Another passion of mine also lies in Cyber Security, I am in the process of working towards by Cyber Technician and CEH certifications.